 Adding too much water will cause your gel to become very runny compared to if you add the water in smaller amounts.
 Keep adding the water until you get this to the texture that you desire.
-This way you have a better chance at ending up with a gel and not a sauce.
+This way you have a better chance of ending up with a gel and not a sauce.

-When prepared correctly, it can be turned into a smooth viscous liquid that can easily set into a gel.
+When prepared correctly, it can be turned into a smooth viscous liquid that can easily be set into a gel.
 This is due to the abundance of polysaccharides that are found in the structure of the cell walls of the seaweed.

 Helpful Bonus Sea Moss Tips